 Participants will leave the workshop with a ”toolbox" for scientific/academic writing, a phrasebank of useful expressions and an edited/proofread text.

 - Improving coherence and flow

 - Punctuation, remedial grammar

 - Useful phrases

-The workshop includes preparation work (reading), which will be delivered about two weeks beforehand, and a post-course self-study grammar/vocabulary package.
-All participants are required to bring a text they have written to the workshop.
+The workshop will be carried out using Zoom (zoom.us).
+You will need a camera/microphone and good Internet connection.
+You will be required to do preparation work (reading) and to bring along a text you have written, which you will edit/improve during the workshop.
 The text must be approx. 1 A4 page long and should still be in an unpolished state, i.e. not yet proofread/ edited by colleagues.

 Day, Time and Venue

 Wednesday, September 6th, 9:00-10:30 + 11:00-12:30 p.m. and Wednesday, September 13th 2023, 9:00-10:30 a.m. + 11:00-12:30 p.m., via Online-platform Zoom